Search now

 Easyride

-We are aware that all this information can be very overwhelming.
-But you now know the most important components of the Swiss public transport ticketing landscape.
-However, there's an invention that can make your life a lot easier.
-We're talking about the Easyride feature of the SBB app, which is the solution to (almost) all your problems.
+We know all this information can be a lot to take in.
+But now you’re familiar with the key parts of the Swiss public transport ticket system, including ticket prices.
+There is, however, an invention that can make your life a lot easier.
+We’re talking about the Easyride feature in the SBB app, which is the solution to (almost) all your problems.

-To use this feature, you need to have an account in the app.
-After depositing a payment method, you'll have the option to check in and check out as you board and exit your mode of transportation.
-The app tracks your trip and charges you for the cheapest trip at the end of the day.
-So if you don't want to deal with issues like the city ticket or the validity period of the zone ticket, the Easyride feature is just for you.
+To use this feature, you need an account in the app.
+Once you’ve added a payment method, you can check in when you board your transport and check out when you get off.
+The app tracks your journey and charges you the cheapest fare at the end of the day.
+So if you don’t want to deal with things like the City Ticket or zoning validity periods, Easyride is perfect for you.

-Some tickets, such as the Day Passes, the Supersaver tickets and dog tickets still need to be purchased separately.
-But for the simple use of public transport, the Easyride function offers a very welcome relief.
+Some tickets, like day passes, saver tickets, and dog tickets, still need to be bought separately.
+But for everyday use of public transport, Easyride offers a very welcome convenience.

 Discover leisure activities